 Online shopping was becoming more popular before the pandemic, but has escalated exponentially.
 We've been shopping online for years, and have some tips to share.

-Many high street shops offer online shopping, and continue to do so.
-Some stores offer a 'click and collect' service, where you select your items online, and then collect them in store.
-However, we're finding some of the items we used to get online are not so easy to source now, shops are struggling to keep track of their stocks, and even for seasoned online shoppers it can be challenging.
+Many high street shops offer online shopping.
+Some stores offer a 'click and collect' service, where you select your items online, and then collect them in store - if you can't get a delivery shop, this can be a good alternative.

 - try to use the same store as usual, as you will be more familiar with their products.

 - if you have a reward card, you can enter the details, and add your usual items to your 'favourites' - this makes shopping quicker and easier.

 - Check for slots at different times of the day.

 - Stick with recognized companies, to keep yourself safe, and read our tips for staying safe online.

 - If you can't get a delivery, try click and collect, so all you have to do is pick up your shopping, not walk around the store.